luzpaz/med/doc/dev/sphinx/medcalc-userguide-api.rst

 case, for performance reasons.
 For example, the following code illustrates how to dispatch the metadata in a tree data structure where leaves are the physical data (field objects).
-We first have to define a tree structure (basic definition in htis simple case, but it works fine):
+We first have to define a tree structure (basic definition in this simple case, but it works fine):

 .. include:: ../../tut/medloader/manage.py